klemmm/jsanalyzer/README.md

  * OOP stuff (classes, etc)
  * async functions
  * a lot of operators and built-in functions are not handled correctly, or not handled at all...
+ * Analysis speed could be a lot better

 ## Setup